Top 8 Things To Know About

-Multiple class action lawsuits filed against Honda claim that many Honda Odyssey and Honda Pilot vehicles have faulty automatic transmissions and experience violent shaking, acceleration problems, gear shifting issues and transmission failure.
-If you own or lease one of these vehicles, you may be included in at least one of these class action cases, and your Honda may be a lemon.
+Accordingly, this causes violent shaking, acceleration problems, gear shifting issues and transmission failure.
+If you own or lease one of these vehicles, you may be included in a class action case, and your Honda may be a lemon.

 MacDougall v.
 Honda alleges that 2011–2016 Honda Odyssey minivans have defective transmissions that cause acceleration problems, gear shifting issues and sudden transmission failure.
 Another lawsuit, Mobayen v.
 Honda, represents owners and lessees of 2017–2019 Honda Odyssey and 2014–2019 Honda Pilot vehicles.

 According to one lawsuit, Honda has attributed the recurring transmission problems to problems with computer software or deteriorated transmission fluid.
-The lawsuit cites several documents issued to dealers, which instructed technicians to update the software and replace the transmission fluid.
+The lawsuit cites documents issued to dealers, which instructed technicians to update the software and replace the transmission fluid.

 The juddering from the torque converter clutch is allegedly caused by deteriorated transmission fluid.
 According to the lawsuit, the transmission fluid deteriorates faster than expected when exposed to “intermittent high heat loads under specific driving conditions.”